wiggin77/audit/README.md

 [TODO: determine queue approach: buffered channel, ring buffer, ...]

-Queue(s) will be monitored for percent full and periodically reported.
+Queue(s) will be monitored for percent full and metrics provided via Prometheus.

 Asynchronous logging also requires explicit call to logging shutdown method to ensure queues are flushed.
 All application exit paths must be covered.